 “We’re beyond excited to be hosting World Cup matches in Philadelphia,” said Larry Needle, executive director of PHL Sports.
 “The matches will bring in travelers from all over the world and will have an unprecedented economic impact on the Philadelphia region.”

 PHL Sports, the Philadelphia Convention and Visitors Bureau’s sports division, works to ensure seamless events for organizers and fans alike.
 They will continue to work with Philadelphia Soccer 2026 and other local partners to host the World Cup.

-For additional information regarding Philadelphia as a FIFA World Cup 2026™ Host City, please visit www.philadelphia2026.com.
+With massive economic impact and electric engagement from fans, the World Cup will showcase Philadelphia as a world-class city.
+For additional information regarding Philadelphia as a FIFA World Cup 2026 Host City, visit https://www.phillyfwc26.com/.

 Follow @discoverPHL on Twitter to keep up with event details and ticketing information.